hphelion/documentation/community/community.related-topics.md

 # HP Helion OpenStack&reg; Community Related Documentation

-HP Helion OpenStack Community edition is based on OpenStack&reg; technology and an HP configured Linux operating system.
+HP Helion OpenStack Community edition is based on OpenStack technology and an HP configured Linux&#174; operating system.

 For more information, refer to the OpenStack documentation site: